"Mesmerizing and romantic with its lush instrumentation and hypnotic melodies"

 John Sinkevics, music reviewer for the Grand Rapids Press

 Ensemble Al-Asdeka takes listeners on a melodic journey melding traditional Arabic music from long ago and far away with the modern instrumentation of jazz and rock.
-The fiery guitar work of D. Adam Estner, velvety flute melodies by Dan Giacobazzi, and evocative violin played by Natalie Beversluis weave a prismatic tapestry accentuated by driving Middle Eastern rhythms played by Kathy Roberts creating a sound that is uniquely their own.
+The fiery guitar work of D. Adam Estner and sinuous flute melodies by Dan Giacobazzi and evocative vocals by Aziza Poggi (added in 2009) weave a prismatic tapestry accentuated by driving Middle Eastern rhythms played by Kathy Roberts creating a sound that is uniquely their own.